 - –––, 1991, Historical and Critical

-[A useful translation of some of the philosophically most important material from the Dictionnaire.]
+[A useful translation of some of the philosophically most important material from the Dictionary.]

 - –––, 2000, Bayle: Political Writings,

-trans.
-Sally L. Jenkinson, Cambridge: Cambridge University Press.
+Sally L. Jenkinson (trans.), Cambridge: Cambridge University Press.

-[A selection of articles from the Dictionnaire that portrays Bayle as primarily a political thinker.]
+[A selection of articles from the Dictionary that portrays Bayle as primarily a political thinker.]

 [The first English translation of the Pensées diverses since 1708.
 Includes a helpful introduction and supplementary notes.]

 on These Words of the Gospel, Luke 14:23, “Compel Them to Come

-In, That My House May Be Full,” reprinted and introduced by
+In, That My House May Be Full”, reprinted and introduced by

 John Kilcullen and Chandran Kukathas, Indianapolis: Liberty Fund.